 - are pregnant or plan to become pregnant.
 It is not known if TUDORZA PRESSAIR can harm your unborn baby.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines and eye drops, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines and eyedrops, vitamins, and herbal supplements.

 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist each time you get a new medicine.